hippyvm/hippyvm/README.md

 PYTHONPATH=$PYTHONPATH:/path-to-pypy py.test testing
 ```

-This will execute all tests that were written for HippyVM explicitly,
+This will execute all the tests that were explicitly written for HippyVM,
-those test are written in Python as well.
+these tests are written in Python as well.
-The example test for the `strstr` [here](https://github.com/hippyvm/hippyvm/blob/master/testing/test_string_funcs.py#L696).
+The example test for the `strstr` is [here](https://github.com/hippyvm/hippyvm/blob/master/testing/test_string_funcs.py#L696).

 ### PHP's tests